UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/Teleport/README.md

     <img src="Images/node-web3.png" width=800>

     * Add a ```--insecure``` flag to curl if using self signed certs with teleport.
+    * May need to modify the URL to match the INTERNAL IP and to use port 443
 5. Modify the ```/lib/systemd/system/teleport.service```, look at the output of ```systemctl status teleport``` if this is not the location to find it.
 It should look like the following. **See** [The Alt Section](#look-into-alternate-way-to-make-it-trusted) if using an actual CA.
     ```
     [Unit]